 Live streaming eCommerce has been developing rapidly in China if you want to learn more about it and would like to develop it for your brand, feel free to ask us for a free consulting session.

 Xiaohongshu, also known as RED, literally Little Red Book in Chinese, is a famous social media and e-commerce platform.
 It provides a trusted source of advice and recommendations for its community of fashion and beauty lovers.
 Xiaohongshu is very friendly to users who have”no clear purchase target”.
 Viewers don’t know what to buy, but they are willing and searching for fashion and beauty products.

-In 2020, Xiaohonshu also launched its live streaming services, which coupled with its integrated eCommerce store and well developed Kols network works wonder.
+In 2020, Xiaohonshu also launched its live streaming services, which coupled with its integrated eCommerce store and well-developed Kols network works wonders.

-VIPshop, one of the leading online retailers, is specialized in discount sales for luxury, fashion and cosmetics products.
-Following Tmall and JD, VIPshop is considered as the third largest e-commerce platform in China.
+VIPshop, one of the leading online retailers, is specialized in discount sales for luxury, fashion, and cosmetics products.
+Following Tmall and JD, VIPshop is considered the third-largest e-commerce platform in China.
 His model is to cooperate with brands to sell their excess inventory at discounted prices.

 Kaola is a cross-border shopping website – The biggest Chinese cross-border eCommerce, ahead of Tmall in this section.
 Sales categories include maternal and infant products, makeup, nutrition, health care, global cuisine, fashion goods, digital appliances, and so on.
 Koala has successfully solved the situation of unequal information between foreign merchants and Chinese consumers.
 Kaola’s success is due to its self-operated model, pricing advantages, efficient warehousing management, overseas logistics system, and babysitting services.
 Koala chooses commodities suitable for the Chinese market and guarantees the quality of products from the source.